 a drama for BBC Radio 3 starring Peter Capaldi and Sophie Stone

-I’m a participant on the BBC TV Drama Writers’ Programme 2021, a regular writer for the Big Finish range of Doctor Who audio adventures, alumnus of Channel 4’s 4screenwriting scheme 2015, and currently developing TV drama series with Echo Lake (US) Calamity Films (UK) and Hillbilly Films (UK).
+I’m a participant on the BBC TV Drama Writers’ Programme 2021, a regular writer for the Big Finish range of Doctor Who audio adventures, contributor to The Verb on BBC Radio 3, alumnus of Channel 4’s 4screenwriting scheme 2015, and currently developing TV drama series with Echo Lake (US) Calamity Films (UK) and Hillbilly Films (UK).

 Projects as a composer include: